6 Functions of Logistics: Roles of Logistics in the Supply Chain

 Setups for processing orders

-Here's what information/orders processing can look like, depending on the complexity of the logistics operation.
+Here's what order processing can look like, depending on the complexity of the logistics operation.

-- Single-click integration for eCommerce merchants (e.g. Shopify delivery apps that integrate with a TMS for instant order import).
+- Single-click integration for eCommerce (e.g. a WooCommerce store that integrates with a TMS for instant order import).

 - CRM and delivery management system integration via Appy Pie Connect or Zapier.